1. Faster and faster super-computers:

 The investment bank blamed cuts to corporate and public spending, a high Australian dollar and falling export prices for the revision and prediction of a 20 per cent recession risk for the nation.

-JP Morgan has also reduced its forecast for 2014 to 2.75 per cent, from 3.25 per cent.
+JP Morgan has also reduced its forecast for 2014 to 2.75 per cent, from 3.25 per cent.3.
+The bubbling New Zealand housing market:

 It will be at least August before the Reserve Bank launches its first torpedo at the Auckland property market, in the form of restrictions on low-deposit home loans.